skar-software/DuckDB-Go-Lambda/README.md

-# Go-DuckDB-Lambda - Compile steps
+# Option 2: Compile steps
 This repository contains examples to successfully compile a golang binary to run on a AWS lambda

 - main.go has a simple duckdb program where duckdb is run in memory mode and reads data from a csv file thats present in this repository (`student-data.csv`)